zenglenn42/CityMatch/README.md

 And then he appears.

 Early 30's, jean jacket, glasses, long hair, and a red bandana.
-He calibrates with the band, offering up some fist pumps to the middle-aged rockers.
+He calibrates with the band, offering up some fist pumps to the seasoned rockers on stage.

 ![alt](docs/img/fist-pump.png)